jundalisay/spblist/content/en/social/economics/why-qe-failed.md

 It was only formalized in the 1870's* through the marginal revolution or Marginalism and subsequently taught by Alfred Marshall, a British economist.
 His work was then carried by Keynes, another British economist, who cites Marshall's work heavily.
 We can say that Keynes was a Marginalist too, aside from being anti-classical.

-> *This is proven by Henry George's <i>Progress and Poverty</i> which talks about [the recession of 1879](https://www.henrygeorge.org/pchp22.htm) which was caused by land speculation. <br>This caused him to absurdly advocate a single land tax to prevent such a recession.
-This is similar to Piketty advocating a wealth tax. <br>Both of them fail to see that taxes are decided by accountants and accountants can get creative in order to bypass such fiscal policies. <br>Superphysics advocates structural reform and overhaul that goes beyond the scope of accounting.
+{{< n n="*This is proven by Henry George's <i>Progress and Poverty</i> which talks about [the recession of 1879](https://www.henrygeorge.org/pchp22.htm) which was caused by land speculation.
+This caused him to absurdly advocate a single land tax to prevent such a recession.
+This is similar to Piketty advocating a wealth tax.
+Both of them fail to see that taxes are decided by accountants and accountants can get creative in order to bypass such fiscal policies.
+Superphysics advocates structural reform and overhaul that goes beyond the scope of accounting." >}}

 The main difference between Keynes and Marshall was, while Marshall valued real productivity as the cause of wealth, Keynes valued money as 'liquidity preference':